-Kappa architecture is a software architecture which mainly focuses on stream processing data.
+Kappa architecture is a software architecture that mainly focuses on stream processing data.
 Here we have a canonical datastore that is an append-only immutable log store present as a part of Kappa architecture.
 From this log, the streaming of data is done through the computational system and fed into the serving layer for query handling purposes.

 Some of the log databases are -